nagaraju291990/utilities/README.md

 	prime.py - script to determine prime number vlc_mp4_flac.py -  convert mp4 to flac files using vlc command from input folder to output folder

+### 20191181616
+	normalizer.py to remove white spaces, tabs, new lines